Gigaspaces/xap-docs/site/content/xap/12.3/admin/monitoring-network-activity.markdown

 ## System Property

-Up front by providing a system property when starting the relevant components (Gs-agent, Grid service Manager/Container) - the following system property 'com.gs.transport_protocol.lrmi.monitorActivity=true' should be set in order to do so.
+Up front by providing a system property when starting the relevant components (gs-agent, Grid service Manager/Container) - the following system property 'com.gs.transport_protocol.lrmi.monitorActivity=true' should be set in order to do so.

 ## API